alirezamika/autoscraper/README.md

-# AutoScraper: A Smart Automatic Scraper for Python
+# AutoScraper: A Smart, Fast and Lightweight Automatic Web Scraper for Python

 This project is made for automatic web scraping to make scraping easy.